Teradata/teddy-retailers-query-service/README.md

 * _tlv_
 * _last_ordered_

-The CSV data is used here to calculate discount for customers based on their shopping habit. <br>
+The CSV data is used here to calculate discount for customers based on their previous orders.
+It mocks data already ingested from relevant source systems and transformed in the Data Warehouse. <br>

-If you wish to check the SQL query separately, visit our [Query Service tutorial](https://quickstarts.teradata.com/query-service/send-queries-using-rest-api.html) page. <br>

-> There is [`orders.json`](/mock_data/orders.json) file that contains product details and acts as Transactional DB.
+> The [`orders.json`](/mock_data/orders.json) file that contains product details and serves as the basis to generate customer current order.

 ### Step 4: Python virtual environment and requirements